Skip to content

 Basic Syntax

-mcp-fuzzer [OPTIONS] --mode {tools|protocol|both} --protocol {http|sse|stdio|streamablehttp} --endpoint ENDPOINT
+mcp-fuzzer [OPTIONS] --mode {tools|protocol|resources|prompts|all} --protocol {http|sse|stdio|streamablehttp} --endpoint ENDPOINT

 Global Options